MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/support-policy-and-known-issues-for-admt.md

 **Solution**: As soon as the migration finishes, disable the source user account.
 This action prevents the issue from occurring.

-### Objects that have child objects are not migrated
+### Objects that have child objects aren't migrated

 **Issue**: When ADMT tries to migrate an object that has a child object, the migration fails and ADMT generates the following message in the migration error log:

 > ERR2:7422 Failed to move source object CN=\<_object name_>. hr=0x8007208c The operation cannot be performed because child objects exist.
 This operation can only be performed on a child object.

-A few examples of child objects that block migration include but are not limited to the following:
+A few examples of child objects that block migration include but aren't limited to the following:

 - Citrix SSOSecret and SSOConfig
 - Exchange Active Sync